SMikaelian/FullStack-SPA/README.md

 The project is done in Visual Studio 2019 and ASP.NET Core is utilized to create an MVC Application with Models, and Controllers.

 ## ORM
 The project is utilizing Entity Framework for Object Relational Mapping, I used a SQL database (Azure DB) ran migrations.
-It can be found in the QuizContext.cs where there is a section indicating the foreign and primary key relationships for the Model's elements.
+It can be found in the GameContext.cs where there is a section indicating the foreign and primary key relationships for the Model's elements.

 ## Dependency Injections
 Dependency Injections is being done by default in Angular and ASP.NET Core, it can be found throughout the code.